-D. ENROLLMENT STATUS CLASSIFICATIONS
+F. ENROLLMENT STATUS CLASSIFICATIONS FOR FINANCIAL AID PURPSOSES

-The Law School classifies a student's enrollment status based on his or her academic level and the number of units in which he or she is enrolled in a given term.
-These enrollment status classifications are used for verification of enrollment and for financial aid eligibility.
+The Law School classifies students' enrollment status based on academic level and the number of units in which they are enrolled in a given term.
+These enrollment status classifications are used for verification of enrollment for loan deferment purposes and for financial aid eligibility.
+It is possible for part-time evening students to be enrolled in 12 units and therefore be classified as full-time for financial aid purposes.